msecrist-couchbase/smallcb-training-capella/README.md

   if so, can i get another zipcar for me?
   ANS: currently, sorta -- full name + email must be unique.

-iframe for run output also needs google analytics, so html instead of text/plain?

 should we also dump stats to S3 occasionally?

 keep average time of restarts,